Selecting the right lightweight metal13 November 2023

-- It is about a third of the density of steel, giving it a useful strength-to-weight ratio.
-Its that is easily further improved through alloys and coating techniques.
+Aluminium has a passive oxide layer which provides innate corrosion resistance, which can be further improved through alloying and surface coating.
+It is about a third of the density of steel, giving it a useful strength-to-weight ratio.
+This can easily be further improved through alloys and coating techniques.

-- Aluminium has a high ductility and malleability.
-As a result it can be precision machined with ease.
-This saves time in the process of fabrication, making it a greener and more economic option.
+Aluminium also has high ductility and malleability.
+As a result it can be precision machined with ease, saving time in the process of fabrication, making it a greener and more economic option.

-- The low hardness of aluminium tends to give it poor abrasion and wear resistance.
+Its low hardness tends to mean it has poor abrasion and wear resistance.
 Hence, hard wearing coatings are required in many circumstances to enable its use where it otherwise provides suitable mechanical properties.

-From aircraft fuselage to coke cans, aluminium, with its light weight, low cost, and ease of fabrication lends itself to a myriad of engineering applications:
+From aircraft fuselage to coke cans, aluminium, with its low weight, low cost, and ease of fabrication lends itself to a myriad of engineering applications:

 - Apple have led the way in the widespread use of aluminium to make the distinctive bodies of their MacBooks, iPhones, and iPads.
 Steve Jobs’ enthusiasm for the metal even led him to order a custom aluminium yacht.
 Since Apple’s pioneering use of aluminium, it is now the choice material for laptops and phones.